takyai19/Automated-ELK-Stack-Deployment/README.md

 ![ELK_Stack_Network_Diagram.png](Diagrams/ELK_Stack_Network_Diagram.png)

 These files and folders have been tested and used to generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above, or select portions of the YAML file may be used to install only certain pieces of it, such as Filebeat.
+They can be used to recreate the entire deployment pictured above.
+Otherwise, select portions of the YAML file may be used to install only certain pieces of it, such as Filebeat.

-  - main.yml
+  - `main.yml`

-  - 'roles' folder (including subfolders and their files)
+  - `roles/` folder (including subfolders and their files)

 This document contains the following details: